Skip to content

 By default, the results of the analysis will be attached to the corresponding recording.
 When you insert analysis results into a dataset table, if the Attach results toggle is enabled, the results will appear in the table and will automatically be associated with the correct recording.
 You can adjust whether results are visible in the dataset table by toggling the Attach results setting on/off.
 Alternatively, you may click the icons.

-For example, let's say you ran CNMFe for Recording-1 twice (each using different parameters).
+For example, let's say you ran CNMFe for TEST-1 twice (each using different parameters).
 But maybe only one of the results were good.
 You can choose to remove the 'bad' results from the dataset table by turning off the corresponding Attach results toggle.

 You can see what dataset and recording the results are attached to by hovering over the toggle button.